mraming/docker-nginx-acme/README.md

 6. Configure an http server by adding a configuration file to the `conf.d` folder on the `nginx-acme-etc-vol` volume.
    (see [sample-conf.d/example.com.conf](https://github.com/mraming/docker-nginx-acme/blob/main/sample-conf.d/example.com.conf) in this repository for a template).
-   Note: You must ommit the https server section initially when generating the associated SSL certificate for the first time, otherwise Nginx will not load the configuration due to the missing certificate files.
+   Note: You have toommit the https server section initially when generating the associated SSL certificate for the first time, otherwise Nginx will not load the configuration due to the missing certificate files.

+   You probably also want to remove the `default.conf` file here.

    Note: Mozilla has a great [SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) tool to help generate this configuration and the settings that we have in our default ssl/ssl.conf file.

-7. Test the new Nginx configuration and when no issues are found, reload it:
+7. Test the new Nginx configuration and when no issues are found, reload it.
+   Note: If you use DNS-01 based validation for your certificates, you can skip this set (and you don't have to ommit the https server configuration in the previous step; you can request the certificate first and then reload the Nginx configuration.
+For HTTP-01 validation, you have to first reload Nginx withou the HTTPS server configuration as described above.)
    ```sh
    docker exec nginx-acme nginx -t
    docker exec nginx-acme nginx -s reload